balmorelcommunity/Balmorel_output/README.md

 2) "Queries to Execute" allows the user to execute specific or all data manipulation queries.
 Data will be available in Excel for only the data types chosen here.
 3) Option to limit the output manipulated by only selecting data for some countries (relevant only for very large database tables, i.e more than 10M rows)
 4) Select database + Run Queries
+5) Go into a sheet, select "Data" and click "Refresh all" - otherwise the new results do not show up

 * Hardi or Frauke